shepherliu/filename-space/README.md

 # filename-space

- filename space, a decentralized web3 name service based on ethereum and filecoin to make people use the web3 apps simply and ealisy.
+ filename space, a decentralized web3 name service based on evm chains and filecoin network to make people use the web3 apps simply and ealisy.

  There are some features which maybe attract you: